jordanbray/sqisign-rust/README.md

    getting _only_ the signature from the official library, which this crate does manually.
 These are only available in PR 7, which we use.
 5. ☐ Verify Safety - This library needs to be looked over by experts.
+6. ☐ Serde?
+ThisError? - Should I add impls (behind a feature gate) for common rust libraries?
+5. ☐ nostd? - Can this even be no-std compatible with the C wrappers?
+Maybe not, but we should at least document why.